 Finding, hiring, training and retaining technical talent is expensive in buoyant life-sciences ecosystems such as in the USA or UK.
 In London, the fully loaded cost for a laboratory scientist is often in the region of £75,000 per annum with competitive locations in the USA being much higher.
 In areas such as cell therapy bioprocessing and QC, an explosion in financing is also creating a war for talent.
 This in turn is draining talent from the traditional biopharma industry and driving up costs.
 It thus follows that in today’s competitive research environment:

-“Highly qualified researchers should not be spending their time on laborious, low value and repetitive task such as pipetting or copying, pasting and aligning data in spreadsheets.”
+“Highly qualified researchers should not be spending their time on laborious, low value and repetitive tasks such as pipetting or copying, pasting and aligning data in spreadsheets.”

-Furthermore, often it’s not just the ‘in lab’ element that consumes scientist time.
-The planning of experiments, as well as the subsequent structuring, cleaning and analysis of experimental data is also a time-consuming bottleneck.
-Some integrated automation & informatics solutions (such as our modular end-to-end bioprocessing workflow), allows researchers to rapidly conduct complex experimental workflows.
+Furthermore, often it’s not just the ‘in lab’ element that consumes scientists' time.
+The planning of experiments, as well as the subsequent structuring, cleaning, and analysis of experimental data is also a time-consuming bottleneck.
+Some integrated automation & informatics solutions (such as our modular end-to-end bioprocessing workflow), allow researchers to rapidly conduct complex experimental workflows.
 The integrated data and informatics capabilities mean that with increased experimental throughput a bottleneck in data analysis isn’t created downstream.

-With many companies now choosing to outsource R&D & manufacturing to CDMOs/CROs, automation adoption by these organisations will allow them to compete on price.
+With many companies now choosing to outsource R&D & manufacturing to CDMOs/CROs, automation adoption by these organizations will allow them to compete on price.
 Automation solutions when coupled with advanced informatics and scheduling software, can run autonomously 24/7/365, allowing for an increase in throughput; reducing the need for excess headcount and thus reducing costs.
-This is also of interest for companies with high quality control (QC) burdens such as autologous cell therapy companies.
+This is also of interest for companies with high-quality control (QC) burdens such as autologous cell therapy companies.

 2. Reagent cost savings

-In contrast to biopharma, the service industries of synthetic biology and next-generation sequencing, are very much commodity markets focussed on the minimisation of unit cost.
-This can mean centralisation of facilities to achieve economies of scale.
-Or in the lab, the extensive use of automation and the miniaturisation (e.g. via acoustic liquid handling) to reduce reagent volumes.
+In contrast to biopharma, the service industries of synthetic biology and next-generation sequencing, are very much commodity markets focused on the minimization of unit cost.
+This can mean centralization of facilities to achieve economies of scale.
+Or in the lab, the extensive use of automation and miniaturization (e.g. via acoustic liquid handling) to reduce reagent volumes.
 Often reagents such as primers or antibodies have a limited viable shelf life.
 Using automation combined with sample management systems to conduct more experiments in parallel can lead to less waste and small (but meaningful) cost savings.